THANK YOU FOR YOUR INTEREST IN KAPKA.

 Teachers will present information about the school and their academic programs, and parents will have a chance to visit classrooms and speak to teachers directly.
 Current parents will also be available after the presentations to talk about KapKa and how it functions as a cooperative school.

 5. ACCEPTANCE LETTERS AND CONFIRMATION.
-We will mail decision letters and contracts by March 17.
-Family responses are due on March 28.
+We will mail decision letters and contracts by Friday, March 20, 2020.
+Family responses are due on Friday, March 27, 2020.
 For KapKa to hold your place, we require a $250 registration fee and first tuition payment.
 If payment is not received promptly, the space will be offered to wait-listed families.

 Admission decisions are made without regard to a child’s race, religion, color, creed, national or ethnic origin, family structure or financial status.
 We believe that all children are gifted and testing is not an effective way to measure a child’s potential.
 As such, we do not use formal testing to inform admission decisions.
 It is important for us to be able to fully meet the needs of each child that we accept into our school.
 Therefore, we only offer placement to children whose needs we believe we are fully able to support.
-Children must turn five by August 31 to be considered for kindergarten placement.
+Children must turn five by September 1 to be considered for kindergarten placement.

 6. WELCOME TO NEW STUDENTS AND FAMILIES.
 We have two events to welcome students and families.
 In April, we host the Incoming Family Ice Cream Social to give new families a chance to meet each other and revisit the school.
 In June, the incoming students spend an afternoon at KapKa, doing activities with teachers and meeting current students in a welcoming ceremony.
 New families are additionally invited to join the KapKa community over the summer in organized play dates and a camping trip.

-KapKa admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
+NOTICE OF NONDISCRIMINATORY POLICY AS TO STUDENTS KapKa admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.